Also known as:Fecal Lactoferrin; Stool Lactoferrin; Fecal WBC Non-microscopic

 What does the test result mean?

-An elevated lactoferrin indicates that inflammation is likely present and active in the gastrointestinal tract but does not indicate either its location or cause.
+An elevated lactoferrin level in the stool indicates that inflammation is likely present and active in the digestive tract but does not indicate either its location or cause.
 In general, the degree of elevation is associated with the severity of the inflammation.
 An endoscopy (colonoscopy or sigmoidoscopy) may be indicated as a follow-up test.

 Increases in lactoferrin are seen with IBD but also with other inflammatory conditions, with intestinal bacterial infections, some parasitic infections, and with colon cancer.